coq/coq/CONTRIBUTING.md

 change requests have been implemented, that CI is passing, and eventually will be the one who merges the PR.

+The PR assignee may use their own judgement to decide to merge a PR that has not received reviews from all maintainers of affected components, depending on how large or controversial the changes to these components are.
+It is also admissible to have an assignee who is not a maintainer of any of the affected components, in case relevant maintainers are not available, and as long as the assignee is a member of the **@coq/pushers** team and is able to understand the changes in the PR.

 *If you have already frequently contributed to a component, we would be happy to have you join one of the maintainer teams.* See the [section below](#joining--leaving-maintainer-teams) on joining /